-- 4.1 The Council of Governors may appoint committees of the Council of Governors to assist it in the proper performance of its functions under the Regulatory Framework, consisting wholly or partly of the Chairman and Governors. - 4.2 Each such committee shall have such terms of reference and powers and be subject to such conditions as the Council of Governors shall decide and shall be in accordance with the Regulatory Framework and any guidance issued by Monitor, but the Council of Governors shall not delegate to any committee any of the powers or responsibilities which are to be exercised by the Council of Governors at a formal meeting.
-Such terms of reference shall have effect as if incorporated into the Standing Orders. - 4.3 The Council of Governors shall approve the appointments to each of the committees which it has formally constituted. - 4.4 A committee appointed under Standing Order 6 may, subject to approval given by the Council of Governors, appoint sub-committees consisting wholly or partly of members of the committee.
-Where committees are authorised to establish sub-committees they may not delegate their powers to the sub-committee unless expressly authorised by the Council of Governors. - 4.5 These Standing Orders, as far as they are applicable, shall apply with appropriate alteration to meetings of any committees established by the Council of Governors (and to subcommittees established with the approval of the Council of Governors) with the terms "Chairman" to be read as a reference to the Chairman of the committee, and the term "Governor" to be read as a reference to a member of the committee as the context permits. - 4.6 Any Committee or Sub-Committee established under this Standing Order 6 may call upon outside advisers to assist them with their tasks, subject to the advance agreement of the Board of Directors.
-Any conflict arising between the Council of Governors and the Board of Directors under this paragraph shall be determined in accordance with the Dispute Resolution Procedure as set out at Paragraph 2 of Annex 9 of the Constitution. - 4.7 Where the Council of Governors is required to appoint persons to a committee to undertake statutory functions, and where such appointments are to operate independently of the Council of Governors, such appointments shall be made in accordance with applicable statute and regulations and with guidance issued by Monitor.
+- 4.1 The Council of Governors may appoint committees of the Council of Governors to assist it in the proper performance of its functions under the Regulatory Framework, consisting wholly or partly of the Chair and Governors.
+The Council of Governors may appoint to such committees persons who are neither Governors, nor Directors or Officers of the Trust. - 4.2 Each such committee shall have such terms of reference and powers and be subject to such conditions as the Council of Governors shall decide and shall be in accordance with the Regulatory Framework and any guidance issued by Monitor, but the Council of Governors shall not delegate to any committee any of the powers or responsibilities which are to be exercised by the Council of Governors at a formal meeting.
+Such terms of reference shall have effect as if incorporated into the Standing Orders. - 4.3 The Council of Governors shall approve the members of the Appointments and Remuneration Committee. - 4.4 A committee appointed under Standing Order 4 may, subject to approval given by the Council of Governors, appoint sub-committees consisting wholly or partly of members of the committee.
+Where committees are authorised to establish sub-committees they may not delegate their powers to the sub-committee unless expressly authorised by the Council of Governors. - 4.5 These Standing Orders, as far as they are applicable, shall apply with appropriate alteration to meetings of any committees established by the Council of Governors (and to subcommittees established with the approval of the Council of Governors) with the terms "Chair" to be read as a reference to the Chair of the committee, and the term "Governor" to be read as a reference to a member of the committee as the context permits. - 4.6 Any Committee or Sub-Committee established under this Standing Order 4 may call upon outside advisers to assist them with their tasks, subject to the advance agreement of the Board of Directors.
+Any conflict arising between the Council of Governors and the Board of Directors under this paragraph shall be determined in accordance with the Dispute Resolution Procedure as set out at Paragraph 45 of the Constitution. - 4.7 Where the Council of Governors is required to appoint persons to a committee to undertake statutory functions, and where such appointments are to operate independently of the Council of Governors, such appointments shall be made in accordance with applicable statute and regulations and with guidance issued by Monitor.

-- 4.8 Where the Council of Governors determines that persons who are neither Governors, nor Directors or Officers of the Trust, shall be appointed to a committee, the terms of such appointment shall be determined by the Council of Governors subject to the payment of travelling expenses and other allowances being in accordance with such sum as may be determined by the Board of Directors. - 4.9 The Council of Governors may appoint members to serve on joint committees with the Board of Directors or committees of the Board of Directors.
+- 4.8 Where the Council of Governors determines that persons who are neither Governors, nor Directors or Officers of the Trust, shall be appointed to a committee, the terms of such appointment shall be determined by the Council of Governors subject to the payment of travelling expenses and other allowances being in accordance with such sum as may be determined by the Board of Directors. - 4.9 If the Board of Directors agrees, the Council of Governors may appoint Governors to serve on joint committees with the Board of Directors or committees of the Board of Directors.
 Where Governors are appointed to committees of the Board of Directors they shall have observer status only.